TheSantacloud/blog/content/posts/Optimizing ZSH startup performance.md

 ## Summary - was it a waste of time? (and my thoughts on tools)

-Have you ever been to a really good craftsman shop?
-Have you seen their tools?
-I bet you they're well-oiled, functioning JUST RIGHT (they might be missing a few nuts and bolts, but nothing that hinders their main flow), and I bet you they also disassembled and assembled their bigger tools AT LEAST once, if not just to look under the hood.
+Have you ever been to a really good craftsman’s shop?
+Their tools are often well-worn but finely tuned - oiled, efficient, familiar.
+They might be missing a few bolts, but nothing that disrupts their flow.
+And chances are, the craftsman has disassembled and reassembled every one of them, if only to understand what makes them tick.

-And that's the thing, isn't it?
-It doesn't have to be perfect - especially not for everything - it has to fit *you*.
-That's what makes it perfect.
-There can never be a one-size-fits-all - not for tools, and definitely not for workflows.
+That’s the thing: tools don’t have to be perfect.
+They just have to fit _you_.
+That’s what makes them perfect.
+There’s no one-size-fits-all - not for tools, and definitely not for workflows.

-Tools are the extensions of our mind and body.
-Without tools we would still be animals (we love you, opposable thumbs).
+Tools are extensions of our mind and body.
+Without them, we would've still been animals (we love you, opposable thumbs).
 If your tools slow you down, they’re no longer tools - they’re obstacles.
-And those are worth removing.
+And obstacles are worth removing.

-Therefore, I believe that, as professionals, we should **respect our tools**.
+So yes, we should **respect our tools**.

+But we should also remember why they exist in the first place: **to help us get the *actual* work done**.
+The best way to understand a tool is to _use_ it - not to obsess over how someone else might configure it or chase every theoretical optimization.
+Make it work.
+Use it.
+Maintain it when needed.

+It’s easy to fall into the trap of endlessly tweaking your setup, chasing that last millisecond.
+But tools are only valuable if they help you _do_ the work - not just prepare to do it.

-By understanding them.
-By taking care of them once in a while.
-By making them our own - They will pay dividends in professionalism, in the quality of the product and our overall joy of the craft.
+By understanding our tools, shaping them to fit us, and maintaining them from time to time, they’ll repay us - in professionalism, in product quality, and in the joy of the craft.